Pink (singer): Philanthropy and activism

-Pink is involved with several charities and campaigns, including Human Rights Campaign, ONE Campaign, The Prince's Trust, New York Restoration Project, Run for the Cure Foundation, Save the Children, Take Back the Night, UNICEF, World Animal Protection, One Billion Rising, Youth Off The Streets, Black Lives Matter and Good Ride.
-In December 2015, Pink was appointed as a UNICEF Ambassador and the agency's Kid Power National Spokesperson to help raise awareness about its lifesaving health and nutrition programs around the world.
-She followed UNICEF to Haiti and witnessed the impact therapeutic food has on malnourished children.
-In 2023, the singer promoted the charity during the North American leg of the Summer Carnival Tour.
-QR codes for UNICEF USA were placed at all merchandise stands, which directed fans to purchase basic necessities and school supplies for children in need.
+Pink is involved with several charities and campaigns, including Human Rights Campaign, ONE Campaign, The Prince's Trust, New York Restoration Project, Run for the Cure Foundation, Save the Children, Take Back the Night, UNICEF, World Animal Protection, One Billion Rising, Youth Off The Streets, Black Lives Matter, Good Ride, Girls Just Want to Have Fundamental Rights Fund, Jeans For Refugees and Family Equality.
+She also donated money to NAACP and Autism Speaks.
+Pink was awarded the "People's Champion Award" at the 2019 People's Choice Awards for her work with a number of organizations.